Key West Fishing Is Where World

 Anglers also get to mix it up a bit while on the deep blue.
 You can troll, kite fish, chum, and even fly fish once the big predators have surfaced after your bait.

-Deep drop fishing is also popular and gives anyone sport fishing Florida Keys a chance to go after the super large bottom dwellers.
+Deep drop fishing using strobe lighting is also popular and gives anyone sport fishing Florida Keys a chance to go after the super large bottom dwellers.
 Expect to catch various species of grouper including the massive warsaw grouper, snowy grouper, queen snapper, vermillon snapper, tile fish, rose fish, hake, and various species of shark.

 Since there are so many options available to you when planning a Key West fishing trip, one of the simplest solutions is to plan on including a Key West charter fishing trip on your vacation.